blakesmods/web/apps/web/content/docs/1.21/extendedcrafting/combination-recipes.md

 | `result`      | ✓        | The item that this recipe will output once finished.                                |

 ::callout{title="Note" icon="i-heroicons-information-circle-solid"}
-The amount of time (in ticks) a combination recipe takes to complete is power_cost / power_rate.
+The amount of time (in ticks) a Combination recipe takes to complete is power_cost / power_rate.
 ::

 ### Example File